NGaikwad99/CompTIASecPlus-Prep/All modules.md

 Encryption ensures data confidentiality in the case of a successful security breach.
 If the attacker gains access to sensitive data, encryption ensures that they are not able to read the data and hence, misuse it.
 Encryption should be implemented in all three states: data at rest (stored data), data in motion (data being transmitted) and data in use (data being processed).

 #### Monitoring
-* System monitoring is done using system logs and central management systems to keep track of system health and performance.
+* **System monitoring** is done using system logs and central management systems to keep track of system health and performance.
-* Application monitoring includes application logs, application management interfaces and performance monitoring tools.
+* **Application monitoring** includes application logs, application management interfaces and performance monitoring tools.
 It varies for each application depending on its purpose.
-* Infrastructure monitoring uses Simple network management protocol (SNMP) and syslog to keep track of infrastructure components like communication networks and data centers.
+* **Infrastructure monitoring** uses Simple network management protocol (SNMP) and syslog to keep track of infrastructure components like communication networks and data centers.

 #### Least privilege
 * Ensures that subjects are given access to only those resources that they need to perform their activities or job functions.
-* Privilege creep occurs when an employees moves from one position to another and is granted new permissions accordingly but the access granted based on the previous role are not revoked.
+* *Privilege creep* occurs when an employees moves from one position to another and is granted new permissions accordingly but the access granted based on the previous role are not revoked.

 #### Configuration enforcement
 * Process of monitoring and modifying the security settings on systems across the organization to prevent security breaches or cyberattacks.
 * Done by security professionals and system administators
 * Using configuration management tools such as JamfPro for macOS, Configuration Manager for Windows or CFEngine
 * Consists of three phases
-    * Establishing a baseline using existing industry standards like CIS benchmarks that are modified based on organization specific goals and requirements.
+    * *Establishing a baseline* using existing industry standards like CIS benchmarks that are modified based on organization specific goals and requirements.
-    * Deploying the baseline using central management tools.
+    * *Deploying the baseline* using central management tools.
-    * Maintaining the baseline using central management tools and performing regular assessments to ensure configuration enforcement as well as making adjustments where needed.
+    * *Maintaining the baseline* using central management tools and performing regular assessments to ensure configuration enforcement as well as making adjustments where needed.

 #### Decommissioning
 * Process followed when a product reaches its end of useful life cycle.
 * Involves removing a device or system from service, removing it from inventory and ensuring that no sensitive data remains on the device before it is discarded.
-* Sanitizing drives includes either wiping the data or destroying the device
-    * Degaussing exposes magnetic media such as tapes to very strong electromagnetic fields.
-This cannot be applied to SSDs, optical media and drives or flash drives.
-    * Data can be wiped from hard drives or other magnetic media by performing a series of writes to every storage location of the device..
-However, this may leave data remnanats as it may skip some sections of the drive such as in SSD.
-    * Tools using built-in secure Erase command ensure that no data is left behind.
-    * Using FDE on the drive and then discarding the decryption key.
-    * Shredding, pulverizing or incinerating drives will ensure that data cannot be retreived from them.
-* Certification of destruction is an important part of the process to verify that the asset has been destroyed completely by the third-party vendor.
+* Protects the data from dumpster diving attempts wherein attackers seek sensitive information from discarded physical or digital materials.
+* Explained in further detail in the next chapter.

 #### Hardening techniques
-* Encryption ensures confidentiality of the data in the case of a successful security incident as it renders the data unreadable to an attacker unless they have the decryption key.
+* **Encryption** ensures confidentiality of the data in the case of a successful security incident as it renders the data unreadable to an attacker unless they have the decryption key.
-* Installation of endpoint protection to detect the presence of malware or alert in case of any potentially malicious behavior.
+* **Installation of endpoint protection** to detect the presence of malware or alert in case of any potentially malicious behavior.
-* Host-based firewall is a software works on a singular system to examine incoming and outgoing traffic.
+* **Host-based firewall** is a software works on a singular system to examine incoming and outgoing traffic.
 It alerts and/or blocks any suspicious communication such as malware or communications that may indicate an attack attempt.
-* Host-based intrusion prevention system (HIPS) is also a system-specific and is aimed at blocking intrusion attempts into the system.
+* **Host-based intrusion prevention system (HIPS)** is also a system-specific solution and is aimed at blocking intrusion attempts.
-* Disabling ports/protocols that are not in use also reduces the attack surface as well as monitoring requirements.
+* **Disabling ports/protocols** that are not in use also reduces the attack surface as well as monitoring requirements.
 It also ensure that no insecure services are enabled on the system allowing an attacker easy access.
-* Default password changes should be one of the first steps when configuring a new product as default passwords are published on the internet and can be easily accessed by attackers.
+* **Default password changes** should be one of the first steps when configuring a new product as default passwords are published on the internet and can be easily accessed by attackers.
 Vulnerability scanners typically flag the use of default passwords.
-* Removal of unnecessary software reduces the attack surface by ensuring that only required products are kept on the systems.
+* **Removal of unnecessary software** reduces the attack surface by ensuring that only required products are kept on the systems.
 Organizations usually build their own system images that are installed on new systems to exclude all unneccessary software.

 ## Security Architecture

-### Explain the security implications and differences of different architure models
+### Explain the security implications and differences of different architecture models

 #### Monolithic Architecture
 * A single-tiered application.